SolemmaLLC/ClimateStudioDocs/docs/revitExporter.rst

 Revit Export Daylight Model
 -------------------------
-This workflow exports Revit model elements to a .cse file for `Climate Studio Rhino to import`_ a Daylighting model.
+This workflow exports Revit model elements to a .cse file for `importing a Climate Studio Rhino Daylight model`_.

+.. _importing a Climate Studio Rhino Daylight model: revitImporter.html

-Revit **ElementID**, **Category**, **Family Type**, **Design Option**, and **Phases** data are attached to each element.
-This information will be used to organize geometries into layers on Rhino Import.
+The exporter attaches Revit **ElementID**, **Category**, **Family Type**, **Design Option**, and **Phases** data to the geometries.
+This information will be used to organize geometries into Rhino layers on Import.

-.. _Climate Studio Rhino to import: revitImporter.html
+Currently the Revit Export workflow is still in Beta release, please email us if you run into any issues.
+Update your Climate Studio to v1.7 to use it.

 Export Revit Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Open Revit model
+Open Revit model.

 .. figure:: images/revit_toolbar.png
    :width: 900px
    :align: center

-Navigate to (1) **Climate Studio** tab, and click on (2) **Export Daylight Model**
+| 1,2 - Navigate to **Climate Studio** (1) tab, and click on **Export Daylight Model** (2).

 .. figure:: images/revit_viewfilter.png
-   :width: 900px
+   :width: 500px
    :align: center

 | 3 - **Export Entire Model** exports all 3D model elements in this model

-| 4 - **Export Visible** will export all elements that are visible in the current active view.
-We recommend having a **3D View** as your current active view with a **Section Box**.
-While the Section Box cuts geometries intersecting the edge of selection, the exporter will export the entire geometry.
+| 4 - **Export Visible** exports all visible elements in the active view.
+We recommend having a **3D View** as your current active view and use a **Section Box** to filter out elements.
+The Section Box cuts geometries intersecting the edge of selection, the exporter will export the entire geometry.

 click **OK** and the Categories table will show up.

 .. figure:: images/revit_categoriestable.png
    :width: 900px
    :align: center

-The **Categories table** is a list of all the categories present in this model, which shows the number of elements (5) and sub-family-types (7) each category contains.
-A set of default categories to export are already selected, make modifications if needed.
+The **Categories table** is a list of all the categories present in this model.
+A set of default categories to export are already selected.

+| 5 - The number of elements each category contains gives a hint to which categories are essential.
-Click on **...** (8) to see which Family Types (9) exist in each Category.
-Check **Expand Type** (6) for each Family Type to export to their own Rhino sub-layers for assigning different materials.
+| 6 - Check **Expand Type** for each Family Type to export as individual Rhino sub-layers if types require different materials.
+| 7 - Number of Family Types in this category.
+| 8 - Click on **...** to see Family Types of this category.
+| 9 - Pop-up List of Family Types.

-By default, All Rooms elements that are “Placed” are exported (10). **Rooms** are used to created Occupied Areas as simulation grids.
+| 10 - All Rooms elements that are “Placed” are exported by default. **Rooms** are used to created **Occupied Areas** as simulation grids.
 Additionally, this information is required for distinguishing exterior windows from interior windows, and to correctly set the normals of exterior windows.
+Only un-check this if the rooms information is unreliable.

-By default, Geometries with “Demolished Phase” will NOT be exported (11).
+| 11 - Geometries with “Demolished Phase” will NOT be exported by default.
 Check **Export Demolished Geometries** to export them.
 Exporting demolished geometries might result in overlapping geometries in the Rhino model that requires manual clean-up.

 Click **OK** to export .cse file.

 .. figure:: images/revit_exporting.png
-   :width: 900px
+   :width: 500px
    :align: center

 Elements are exporting.
-When completed, select Location to save the exported .cse file.
+When completed, select Location to save .cse file.

 `Import .cse file to Climate Studio Rhino.`_